-ANTI-DISCRIMINATION POLICY AND GRIEVANCE PROCEDURE FOR EMPLOYEE1 CLAIMS OF DISCRIMINATION BY ANOTHER EMPLOYEE, GUEST OR CONTRACTOR
+SEXUAL HARASSMENT POLICY AND GRIEVANCE PROCEDURE FOR EMPLOYEE1 CLAIMS OF HARASSMENT BY ANOTHER EMPLOYEE, GUEST OR CONTRACTOR

-I INTRODUCTION
+INTRODUCTION

 As an institution of higher learning, Suffolk County Community College is dedicated to providing an environment conducive to intellectual and personal growth.
 Members of the college community are encouraged to participate in all aspects of academic life.
 For the college, this means a firm institutional commitment to academic freedom as well as a commitment to the highest standards of professional and interpersonal behavior and respect among members of the community.
+Thus, there is zero tolerance for any form of sexual harassment.